 With a target audience in mind and a firm understanding of who your current audience is, you’ll be able to make changes to your content that drastically improve your site’s appeal, and not in a general way.
-Your changes will be precisely aimed at attracting the specific group you want to add to your audience.
+Your changes will aim to attract the specific group you want to add to your audience.

 Let’s say you run a snow skiing shop that recently started carrying snowboards.
 You expected a younger group of site visitors to appear, but a month later, they have yet to come.

-Your research into visitor demographics confirms that your content is not landing with younger people and that most of your visitors are buying skis, not snowboards.
+Your research into visitor demographics confirms that your content is not landing with younger people and that most visitors buy skis, not snowboards.
 This prompts an honest, unflinching assessment of your content and a realization that the site is still very heavy on snow skiing, with only a few posts about snowboarding.

-It can take situations like that to make a site owner wake up to the fact that stale or poorly targeted content is limiting audience growth.
+It can take situations like that to make a site owner aware that stale or poorly targeted content limits audience growth.
 While it can be disappointing when time-tested content is no longer getting the job done, having a clear picture of any content gaps is the first step in resolving the problem.

-In some cases, your content gaps won’t be as easy to figure out as in the example above.
-You may need to use keyword analysis to find topics that you’re not currently covering but would have a great deal of drawing power.
+In some cases, your content gaps will be more challenging to figure out than in the example above.
+You may need to research keywords to find topics you’re not currently covering but would have great drawing power.

-To identify topics that your audience will find engaging, a Google Ads account is a good place to start, (even if you don’t run Google ads).
-Using the Keyword Planner tool, start with keywords that you’ve already determined are valuable for your website—the tool will present you with a list of related keywords.
-After filtering the results based on search volume and competition, you’ll be able to identify keywords that will broaden your exposure while staying focused on your core audience.
+To identify topics your audience will find engaging, a Google Ads account is an excellent place to start (even if you don’t run Google ads).
+Using the Keyword Planner tool, start with keywords you’ve already determined are valuable for your website.
+The tool will present you with a list of related keywords.
+After filtering the results based on search volume and competition, you can identify keywords that will broaden your exposure while staying focused on your core audience.

-When identifying keywords for audience growth purposes, give special consideration to search phrases that align with your primary target audience, but don’t be too rigid about that.
-In some cases, you’ll be targeting an adjacent group or one that overlaps with your main audience.
-That’s OK—audience growth means attracting new people, so casting a slightly wider net can be part of the plan.
+When identifying keywords for audience growth purposes, consider search phrases that align with your primary target audience, but be flexible.
+Sometimes, you’ll target an adjacent group that overlaps your main audience.
+That’s OK—audience growth means attracting new and more people anyway, so casting a slightly wider net can be part of the plan.

-After you’ve enhanced your site’s content to further engage your target audience, there’s still more work to be done.
-You’ll need to actively market your content using social media and other channels.
-Rapid audience growth is a common result when audience members begin to share a site’s content, and we’ll discuss how to make that happen in the next section.
+After you’ve enhanced your site’s content to engage your target audience further, more work remains to be done.
+You must actively market your content using social media and other channels.
+Rapid audience growth is a common result when audience members share a site’s content, and we’ll discuss how to make that happen in the next section.

 Your top priority should be to get your content (or links to it) where your target audience will see it.

-Take to your most effective marketing channels, whether that’s Twitter and Facebook or LinkedIn and YouTube, and get the word out to prospective site visitors.
+Take to your most effective marketing and social network, whether Twitter, Facebook, Instagram, LinkedIn or YouTube and get the word out to prospective site visitors.
 Consider the new content you’ve created that’s specifically designed to attract a new set of people, as your posts should highlight that content.

-There are numerous digital marketing channels available, and many allow for precise audience targeting.
-For example, YouTube offers the Find My Audience tool, which can give you a profile of your most valuable users on YouTube and help you discover new audiences.
+Numerous digital marketing channels are available; many allow for precise audience targeting strategies.
+For example, Google offers the Insights Finder tool, which can give you a profile of your most valuable users on YouTube and help you discover new audiences.

 You should also take advantage of paid ads.
-If you tailor them for the group you’re targeting and place them on sites that will extend your exposure to new users, you’ll pull in new audience members.
+If you tailor them for your target group and place them on sites extending your exposure to new users, you’ll pull in new audience members.

 Also, try to get backlinks on sites that your target audience frequents.
-One of the easiest ways to grow your audience is to find a site that’s popular among the people you’re targeting and get that site to publish a link to your site.
-If your content and the other site’s content are related, even loosely, there’s a good chance that new visitors will find you because of a well-placed backlink.
+One of the easiest ways to grow your audience is to find a popular site among the people you’re targeting and get that site to publish a link to your site.
+If your content and the other site’s content are loosely related, there’s a good chance that new visitors will find you because of a well-placed backlink.

 Don’t rely on just one or two marketing channels to promote your site.
 Instead, go for an all-out marketing blitz, at least right after you’ve made significant content changes geared toward audience growth.
-Get your social media, ads, and backlinks all working at the same time, driving consistent traffic to your site.
+Get your social media accounts, ads, and backlinks all working simultaneously, driving consistent traffic to your site.

 Getting visitors to share your content with others is another effective audience growth tactic.

-When a website’s audience members share the site’s content with friends and family, it’s a numbers game.
+When a website’s audience shares its content with friends and family, it’s a numbers game.
 Not everyone will follow the link, but some will and a percentage of those people will become permanent members of your audience.

-There’s no better ambassador for your site than a user who is already a loyal member of your audience.
-If you can activate those people to share your content, you’ll see your audience numbers skyrocket.
+There’s no better ambassador for your site than a user already a loyal audience member.
+If you can activate those people to share your content, your audience numbers will skyrocket.